Types of surgery for invasive bladder cancer

 Removing part of the bladder (partial cystectomy)

 This is suitable for only a small number of bladder cancers.
+The surgeon removes the area of the bladder containing the cancer.

 Removing the whole bladder (radical cystectomy)